icolwell/icolwell.github.io/_posts/2019-02-21-updating-multiple-namecheap-domains-with-ddclient.md

 If you aren't running Ubuntu, [download ddclient 3.8.3](https://github.com/ddclient/ddclient/archive/v3.8.3.tar.gz) and follow the install instructions in the provided `README.md`.

 ## Other Install Option (3.9.0)
-If you need ddclient 3.9.0 it can be patched to add the parsing support we need for multiple namecheap domains.
+If you need ddclient 3.9.0, it can be patched to add the parsing support needed for multiple namecheap domains.

 ### Ubuntu/Debian users:

 1. Install ddclient using my install script.
-It will patch ddclient as needed.
+It will patch ddclient as required.
 ```
 wget https://raw.githubusercontent.com/icolwell/install_scripts/master/ddclient_install.bash
 bash ddclient_install.bash -v 3.9.0
 ```

-2. Edit the config at `/etc/ddclient/ddclient.conf` and then restart ddclient:
+2. Edit the config at `/etc/ddclient/ddclient.conf`.

+3. Restart ddclient:
 ```
 sudo service ddclient restart
 ```